PC-FX

 Its form factor is like that of a tower PC, intended to be similarly upgradeable.
-The PC-FX was uncompetitive with its fifth generation peers due to lack of a 3D polygon-based graphics chip, high price, and limited developer support and is considered a commercial failure.
+The PC-FX was uncompelling in the marketplace due to lack of a 3D polygon-based graphics chip, high price, and limited developer support and is considered a commercial failure.
+It was discontinued in February 1998 and NEC subsequently exited the home video game console business.

 History

 In 1987, NEC partnered with game publisher Hudson Soft to create the PC Engine, released internationally as the TurboGrafx-16.
 The PC Engine was successful in Japan, but the TG-16 struggled in overseas markets.

 The success of the PC Engine created a strong relationship between NEC and Hudson, who began work on a true successor (as opposed to the SuperGrafx, an upgraded PC Engine that had been released the year before to low sales and was already discontinued) as early as 1990.
 The companies designed a prototype system known as "Tetsujin" ("Iron Man"), a 32-bit console with full-screen video playback, 2 megabytes of RAM, and CD-ROM.
 NEC designed the console itself based on its previous experience with electronics, and Hudson provided the necessary custom chipset and co-processors.
 The prototype was announced in 1992 and presented to companies that expressed interest.
 To demonstrate the system's capabilities, Hudson created a version of Star Soldier displaying 3D objects over pre-rendered backdrops.
 When this presentation garnered considerable support, NEC and Hudson began to move forward with the project.

 The Tetsujin was originally set to be released in 1992, but the lack of completed games pushed the launch date to early 1993, which was also skipped.
 Publications speculated that the PC Engine's continued success in the market made NEC and Hudson reluctant to release a succeeding platform.
 The release of technologically-superior consoles in late 1993, such as the Atari Jaguar and 3DO Interactive Multiplayer, made the Tetsujin's hardware look more dated by comparison.
 Publications grew skeptical on how well it would perform in the market due to its inferior hardware and the amount of competing platforms.
 While NEC and Hudson knew that the system's technology was unimpressive, time constraints prevented them from designing a new one from scratch.
 Instead, the system was redesigned to resemble a PC tower with slots that allowed for future modules to increase its capabilities.
 Very little of the hardware itself was changed from the Tetsujin prototype, although it upgraded to a new 32-bit V-810 RISC CPU.
 The system was renamed to the PC-FX, the "PC" believed to be a nod to the PC Engine brand.
 Unusual for a fifth generation console, the PC-FX does not have a polygon graphics processor.
 NEC's reasoning for this was that polygon processors of the time were relatively low-powered, resulting in figures having a blocky appearance, and that it would be better for games to use pre-rendered polygon graphics instead.